ARG-NCTU/duckietown-shell-commands/README.md

 # dts duckiepond

 We could setup a few dts commands to setup a device in Duckiepond.
+This is supposed to run on the laptop on the base station.

 ```
 dts duckiepond